ddev/ddev/docs/content/users/extend/customizing-images.md

 ENV COMPOSER_HOME=""
 ```

-**Remember that the Dockerfile is building a docker image that will be used later with DDEV.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, it's just being built.
+**Remember that the Dockerfile is building a Docker image that will be used later with DDEV.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, it's just being built.
 So for example, an `npm install` in /var/www/html will not do anything useful because the code is not there at image building time.

 ### Debugging the Dockerfile build